rajguru7/rajguru7.github.io/docs/index.md

 Who I am?

-I am currently studying Cybersecurity at NYU.
+I recently completed my Masters in Cybersecurity at NYU.
 I have a background in various fields.
-I did my bachelor's in Chemical Engineering from IIT Bombay and worked as a Technology Manager in a bank where I was responsible for the development and deployment of a major remittance application.
+I did my bachelor's in Chemical Engineering from IIT Bombay and worked as an Application Owner in a bank where I was responsible for the development and deployment of a major remittance application.
 You can read more about my journey [here](blog/posts/journey.md).
 Apart from technical aspects I am into calisthenics and playing guitar.